NOTICE TO USERS

 - The court cannot accept any ex parte communications via email and sanctions may be imposed against violators.

 - Threatening email communications are forwarded immediately to the United States Marshal for further investigation and may result in criminal prosecution.

 Links to Other Sites

-The District’s web sites contain links to other sites which may be of interest to our users.
+This website contain links to other sites which may be of interest to our users.
 Please be aware that the District of New Mexico is not responsible for the privacy practices of other sites.
-We encourage users to be aware when they leave our site, and to read the privacy statements of each web site that collects personally identifiable information.
+We encourage users to be aware when they leave our site, and to read the privacy statements of each website that collects personally identifiable information.